gbirke/factory-book/chapters/all.rst

 TODO Show examples of the following options, discuss drawbacks and benefits

+TODO Have a look at https://github.com/gbirke/php-dic-factory, maybe incorporate it

 - Inject only the factory (bad, service locator pattern)
 - Inject the public factory services,